MichalMalec/to_do_manager/README.md

 ## POST /v1/sessions
   **When to use?**
-  - authorize user to be able to use app
+  - authenticate user to be able to use app
   - be possible to look over user's projects/tasks

   **Exemplary request payload**